charles4souza/charles4souza/README.md

 ## Hi, I'm Charles Souza...
 ## Welcome to my GitHub 😉

-<i>I'm a Social Scientist and a sociology professor.
-I am currently studying to become a Fullstack developer.</i>
+<i> I'm a Social Scientist, Professor of Sociology and I'm currently studying to become a Fullstack developer. </i>